FMeinicke/QtRaw/README.md

       git clone --recursive https://github.com/FlorianMeinicke/QtRaw.git

+This will automatically clone the LibRaw and rawspeed repositories as well.
 After that you need to apply the patches provided in the `patches` directoy of the repository.
 This will apply all the changes that are necessary to build with MinGW under Windows.
 In the `patches/rawspeed` directory of the repository run

       git apply --ignore-space-change --ignore-whitespace ..\patches\rawspeed.patch